Heart Disease

 For more information on Obesity and Healthy Lifestyles please visit the linked page.

 Asthma is a chronic (long-term) condition that affects the airways of the lungs (National Heart Lung, and Blood Institute, 2022).
-“Asthma triggers” typically include tobacco smoke, dust mites, outdoor air pollution, pests, pets, and molds, however, these triggers can vary between different individuals (CDC, 2022).
+“Asthma triggers” typically include tobacco smoke, dust mites, outdoor air pollution, pests, pets, and molds.
+However, these triggers can vary between different individuals (CDC, 2022).
+In Western North Carolina, the percent of adults diagnosed with asthma has declined from 11.4% in 2017 to 10% in 2021.
+The populations most likely to have ever been diagnosed with asthma in 2021 were adults aged 18-39, people who have a very low income, and people identifying as Hispanic or Latino (WNCHN – WNC Healthy Impact Community Health Survey, 2021).

 For more information on Chronic Lung Disease and Asthma please visit the linked pages or visit the WNC Data page to download the WNC Data Workbook.